James Robson (Oz)

 James Robson is a fictional character in the television series Oz, portrayed by R.E.
 Rodgers.
-Originally, Robson was supposed to be on for one episode ("The Tip") and then never to be seen again.
+Originally, Robson was supposed to appear in only one episode ("The Tip") and then never to be seen again.
 However, series creator Tom Fontana was impressed by Rodgers, so Robson became a regular from the third season to the final episode.

 Character overview

-"Prisoner #97R492.
+"Prisoner #97R492: James Robson.
 Convicted November 7, 1997 - Murder in the first degree, assault.
-Sentence: Life imprisonment, eligible for parole in 25 years."
+Sentence: Life, up for parole in 25 years."

 A sadistic racist, Robson is imprisoned for murdering a black man who he saw walking home with his girlfriend.
 In Oz, Robson acts as Vernon Schillinger's main lieutenant and is one of the most savage members of the Aryan Brotherhood.
 He is highly regarded by Schillinger until a dentist tells Robson that he had implanted the gums of an African-American into Robson's mouth.
 Once word gets around, Schillinger casts Robson out of the Brotherhood even though Robson cuts the skin grafts out of his mouth.
 Without the protection of the Brotherhood, Robson does whatever is necessary to survive, becoming Wolfgang Cutler's sex slave so that Cutler would protect him.
 Along with Shirley Bellinger and Moses Deyell, Robson is never housed in Emerald City, and is the only one of the three to survive the series.

 During his time in the series, Robson is the main enforcer of the Aryans and takes a sadistic pleasure in committing horrific acts of violence and sexual abuse against weaker inmates.
 Robson is however seen as the weakest and most cowardly member of the Aryans when he is up against stronger inmates.
 His time as Cutler's slave changes him, however, and at the climax of the series he begins to feel some remorse for his actions.

 Season 2

-In 1997, Robson is forced to bunk with his current cellmate, Peter Vinyard as well as Tobias Beecher and Bob Rebadow, since Emerald City had transferred all of its inmates over to his cellblock after the riot.
-The whole prison is now under lockdown until things settle down, but until then, the cellblock is overcrowded.
+In 1997, Robson is forced to bunk with his current cellmate, Peter Vinyard, as well as Tobias Beecher and Bob Rebadow, since Emerald City had transferred all of its inmates over to his cell block after the riot that occurred at the end of the first season.
 Robson tries to force Beecher to perform fellatio on him, but Beecher turns the tables on him by biting off the tip of his penis.

 Season 3

 Robson reappears, this time as a full-fledged member of the Aryan Brotherhood inside of Oz.
 He serves little purpose in season 3 other than following Schillinger's schemes and encouraging him to do whatever he needs to do to maintain the power of the Brotherhood.
 He also participates in Oz's boxing tournament, as the Aryans' representative.
-He faced Cyril O'Reily, but unbeknownst to him, Cyril's older brother Ryan had spiked Robson's drinking water with chloral hydrate (stolen and smuggled from the prison hospital) to make sure Cyril wouldn't lose.
+He faces Cyril O'Reily, but unbeknownst to him, Cyril's older brother Ryan had spiked Robson's drinking water with chloral hydrate (stolen and smuggled from the prison hospital) to make sure Cyril wouldn't lose.
 Robson, incapacitated by the drug, loses the fight.